 They are enabled to perform their jobs more efficiently and effectively without feeling as if they are waiting for a decision, waiting for direction, and waiting for permission to act.
 They become more responsible and accountable when self-direction is the norm.

-The manager of the Human Resources department added weeks to the process of hiring new employees by requiring his supposedly empowered staff members to obtain his signature on every document related to the hiring of a new employee.
-Consequently, documents sat on his desk in a pile until he had time to review them.
+The manager of the Human Resources department added weeks to the process of hiring new employees.
+They required their staff members to obtain a manager's signature on every document related to hiring a new employee.
+Consequently, documents sat on the manager's desk in a pile until he had time to review them.
 Hiring slowed and other departments wondered if they would ever fill that vacant desk.

-When the time problem was brought to his attention and the fact that is actions impeded empowered behavior, he fostered empowerment by telling employees they no longer needed his signature unless the hire involved extraordinary circumstances or an executive position.
+The time problem was brought to the manager's attention and the fact that their action impeded empowered behavior.
+The manager fostered empowerment by telling employees they no longer needed his signature unless the hire involved extraordinary circumstances or an executive position.

 John empowered himself to discuss the career objectives he wished to pursue with his supervisor.
 He told his supervisor, frankly, that if the opportunities were not available in his current company, he would move on to another company.